exakat/exakat/docs/Development.rst

 * NotSamePropertyAs : Docs for NotSamePropertyAs

+* NotSameTypehintAs : Checks if the provided typehint is different from the current atom typehint.

 * Optional : Apply the provided sub-query, only if the sub-query returns a valid value.
 When the subquery returns null, or fails, the current query stays in place.

 * OtherSiblings : Docs for OtherSiblings